 Yes, all our fabric softeners are made with biodegradable active ingredients.

-No, the Lux Flakes product is a pure soap which makes froth/bubbles which is not suitable for washing machines.
+No, the Lux Flakes product is a pure soap which makes froth/bubbles which is not suitable for front loader washing machines.

 Yes, all our fabric softeners are safe for septic systems.

 Yes, all our liquid washing detergents are biodegradable.

 Yes, all our liquid washing detergents are safe for septic systems.